yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 #### Task summary <!-- omit in toc -->

-In this task you used a schema migration activity in the Azure Data Migration Service to migrate the database schema from the on-premises SQL Server database to the Azure SQL database.
+In this task you used a schema migration activity in the Azure Database Migration Service to migrate the database schema from the on-premises SQL Server database to the Azure SQL database.

 ### Task 7: Migrate the on-premises data

-In this task you will use the Azure Data Migration Service to migrate the database data to Azure SQL Database.
+In this task you will use the Azure Database Migration Service to migrate the database data to Azure SQL Database.

 The schema migration will be carried out using an offline data migration activity within the migration project created in task 5.